 - Renewable obligation

 This is the financial support of retailers for renewable energy sources.
 Consumers can also support renewable sources by switching to some “green retailers” and pay some amount.
 Check this list of green retailers in the country in the greenelectricityguide website.

 - Feed-in Tariff

-All consumers and business owners, with solar panels, are paid for the total electricity exported to the grid.
+Those customers, residential or business with solar panels installed are credited with a feed-in tariff for any excess energy sent to the grid.
 The equivalent amount per kWh may change too.